pyserial/pyserial/pyserial/documentation/pyserial_api.rst

         - ``timeout = 0``:     non-blocking mode (return immediately on read)
         - ``timeout = x``:     set timeout to ``x`` seconds (float allowed)

+        Writes are blocking by default unless *writeTimeout* is set.
+For possible values refer to the list for *timeout* above.

         Note that enabling both flow control methods (*xonxoff* and *rtscts*) together may not be supported.
 It is common to use one of the methods at once, not both.

+        *dsrdtr* is not supported by all platforms (silently ignored).
+Setting it to ``None`` has the effect that its state follows *rtscts*.

     .. method:: open()